Kinnu

 Another decade later, George Orwell wrote 1984.
 In this story, the Thought Police monitor people's thoughts and actions, punishing signs of dissent.
 The regime even designs a language – Newspeak – with a reduced vocabulary, and no volatile words that could be used to start a rebellion.

-These books were written around the time of the Nazi Party, and the communist regime in Russia.
+These books were written in the Mid-20th century, a time when the rise of Nazism and the USSR meant totalitarian regimes were at the forefront of people’s minds.
 They are unsettling visions of a future world where authoritarian regimes have taken root across the globe.

 While utopian fiction is less common than dystopian stories, both genres serve as thought experiments which invite their readers to think about society.
 Even in a seemingly utopian world, the characters often have difficult lives – can we have too much of a good thing?